DylanPort/whitelspace/WHITEPAPER.md

 ### 1.2 Core Principles

 - **Zero-Knowledge Privacy:** No servers store user data
 - **Plausible Deniability:** Communications appear as innocent activity
 - **Verifiable Proof:** Blockchain timestamps without revealing content
 - **Open Source:** Fully auditable code for trust and transparency
 - **Censorship Resistance:** Works across any communication channel

+### 1.3 The Mission

+Make it safe to speak truth to power.
+In authoritarian regimes, corporate environments with retaliation risks, or any situation where communication itself is dangerous, Whistle provides the tools to communicate securely while maintaining complete deniability.

 ---